zedlopez/ifm/The Recipe Book.md

 [Alpha] shows a way to gracefully accept beta-testers' annotations without advancing time in the story.

 Most large works of IF have historically provided secret commands for testing and debugging–commands removed (or sometimes accidentally not) in the final released product.
-Inform does this automatically: the commands ``showme``, ``actions`` and ``scenes`` are always present except in a released story file.
+Inform does this automatically: the commands ``SHOWME``, ``ACTIONS`` and ``SCENES`` are always present except in a released story file.
 It also allows us to write passages of source text which apply only for the testing phase, so that we can define new testing commands, or other checks that all is well: [Bic] demonstrates this, and is also useful in its own right.

 ## Publishing